elasticio/apprunner/README.md

 ## What does it do exactly?

-It takes a gzipped tarball of a "compiled" application via stdin or from a URL, letting you run a command in that application environment, or start a process defined in the application Procfile.
+It takes a gzipped tarball of a "compiled" application via stdin or from a URL, letting you run a command in that application environment.

 ## Using Slug Runner